3mdeb/news-and-ideas/blog/content/post/2023-05-18-our_contribution_to_coreboot_4_20_release.md

 and [merchandise](https://3mdeb.com/product-category/merchandise/), as seen in the number of commits, mainly through our work in:

-* Mainboard and SoC Support: We added and improved support for Protectli mainboards based on Intel Elkhart Lake, Alder Lake, and Jasper Lake SoCs.
+* Mainboard and SoC Support: We added and improved support for Protectli mainboards based on Intel Elkhart Lake, Alder Lake SoCs.
+Added support to dump GPIOs on Jasper Lake SoC.
 * Documentation: coreboot's documentation was updated, particularly in the Dasharo description and Trusted Platform Module (TPM) options.
 * TPM Security: New log formats compliant with the 2.0 and 1.2 specs and Kconfig-configurable PCR usage.
 * VT-d: The VT-d subsystem now has a new DMA protection API, which we integrated into Alder Lake's functionality.